GideonWhite1029/Horizon-Documentation/Writerside/topics/Configuration-Files.md

     fasterChunkSerialization: false
     optimizeNoiseGeneration: false
     configurable-mc-67: true # Allows mobs and other entities to pass through a nether portal
+    async-player-data-saving: false
+  region:
+    format: ANVIL # Region File Type (ANVIL or LINEAR)
+    linear:
+      flush-frequency: 10 # Specify the region save frequency (seconds)
+      auto-convert-anvil-to-linear: false # Automatically converts Anvil file format (.mca) to Linear file format (.linear) (WARNING - Make sure you have a full backup of the world before turning this option on)
+      flush-max-threads: 1 # Specify the maximum number of threads to use when saving regions.
+Set to -1 to use all threads
+      compression-level: 1 # Compression level for region files.
+Should be a number between 1 and 22
 config-version: 3
 ```